 Special restrictions on input VAT recovery may apply to certain purchases even if the purchase exclusively relates to taxable activities.
 This is the case with eg purchases in connection with motor vehicles (passenger cars, vans, trucks).
 For details, please see Section 7.4 below.

-7.2 Partial VAT deduction
+Partial VAT deduction 7.2

 A business with both taxable and VAT exempt activities must allocate costs in order to obtain: